WHY VISIT COLORADO

 - Garden of the Gods: a registered National Natural Landmark in Colorado Springs, Garden of the Gods has 300′ towering sandstone rock formations set against a backdrop of the snow-capped Pikes Peak and brilliant blue skies.
 Enjoy trails for biking, horseback riding, and hiking as you take in breathtaking views of the birds, cliffs, and landscapes.

 WHEN TO GO TO COLORADO

-The best period to visit Colorado is from xxx to xxxx.
+The best period to visit Colorado is from June to September.

-Following a list of typical festivals and celebrations of xxx.
+Following is a list of typical festivals and celebrations in Colorado.